 Mississippi law requires all health care workers, including students, to have completed criminal background checks.
 All UMMC students who will participate in patient care activities will be required to successfully complete a criminal history background check, including fingerprinting, prior to beginning clinical activities.
 Applicants are advised that a felony conviction may affect a graduate's ability to sit for certification, registration, or licensure examinations.
 There is no fee associated with the background check performed at UMMC for students admitted into the program.

 For information related to the drug policy at UMMC, click here to access this information in the SHRP Student Handbook.
-There is no fee associated with the drug screening performed at UMMC for students admitted into the program.

 A candidate for certification and registration must be a person of good moral character and must not have engaged in conduct that is inconsistent with the American Registry of Radiologic Technologists (ARRT) standards of ethics or the ARRT rules and regulations and must have been complied with and agreed to continue to comply with the ARRT standards of ethics and the ARRT rules and regulations.
 Please refer to www.arrt.org for details.